 Finally, the plaintiff must show that he was injured as a result of the property owner’s failure to provide adequate security.
 If you cannot prove this element, you will not be awarded compensation for your injuries.

 Meet With A Philadelphia Security Negligence Law Firm to Discuss Your Legal Options

 Have you been injured as a result of inadequate security?
 If so, contact a negligent security attorney at KaplunMarx as soon as possible.

-Our attorneys understand the risks that are associated with subpar security, and we will ensure property owners are held accountable for their negligence.
-Schedule a free consultation with a lawyer on our team by calling (215) 939-4895 or filling out the form on our w
+A Philadelphia negligent security lawyer at KaplunMarx understands the risks that are associated with subpar security, and we will ensure property owners are held accountable for their negligence.
+Schedule a free consultation with a lawyer on our team by calling or filling out the form.